AnnaMGardner/CS4641Project/index.md

            width: 60%;"/>
 <p style="text-align: center;">Figure 1</p>

-Due to the low correlation value between the “id” and the target ”stroke” we dropped this feature.

 After dropping the “id” feature, we performed SMOTE to balance the data.
-A major issue in the given dataset is that the raw data is unbalanced.
-249 data points identify the chance of stroke, and 4821 data points identify no stroke given that stroke likelihood in the average patient is very low.
-In order to mitigate issues that arise from only 5% of our datapoints being from a patient who suffered from a stroke, we also rebalanced the dataset using the Synthetic Minority Oversampling Technique (SMOTE) [6].
-This process chooses samples with the same target value that are close to eachother in the feature space and selects new datapoints that exist on a line between them.
-The balanced data oversamples at the adjacent of the minority (positive) datapoints to have the same number of data points as the majority (negative) data (Figure 2).
-We applied this method before performing PCA and T-SNE dimensionality reduction.
+The original data contains 4861 negative cases and only 249 positive cases.
+The balanced data oversample at the adjacent of the minority (positive) data points to have the same number of data points as the majority (negative) data (Figure 2).

 <img src="images/smote.png" style="display: block;
            margin-left: auto;